Chengdu Slow Living Panda City | CoraTravels

 Unique experiences

-Giant Panda Research Base Dawn Visit: See pandas during feeding time when they're most active, locals work as volunteers caring for cubs.
+Giant Panda Research Base Dawn Visit: See pandas during feeding time when they're most active, locals work as volunteers caring for cubs at this sanctuary that's part of the UNESCO World Heritage Sichuan Giant Panda Sanctuaries, protecting over 30% of the world's endangered pandas.
 Sichuan Opera Face-Changing Performance: Watch rapid mask changes and fire breathing, learn basic techniques from local performers.
-Traditional Tea House Card Games: Join locals for afternoon mahjong or poker in bamboo chairs, learn Chinese card game rules.
+Traditional Tea House Card Games: Join locals for afternoon mahjong or poker in bamboo chairs, learn Chinese card game rules in a setting that echoes the traditional tea culture found in Kyoto's temple traditions.
 Authentic Sichuan Cooking Class: Learn mapo tofu and dan dan noodles in local home, shop for spices at wet markets.
 People's Park Matchmaking Corner: Watch parents arrange marriages for adult children, locals debate modern vs traditional relationships.
 Mount Qingcheng Taoist Retreat: Stay overnight in mountain monastery, practice tai chi with local monks at sunrise.

 Local markets